 Union College also has a preparation program for Kentucky's Rank I classification.
 Rank I classification requires the completion of a planned program of 31 semester hours beyond Rank II classification (or 61 including the Master's degree), completion of an e-portfolio, and completion of GRST 500.
-The student must design a Professional Development Plan focusing on either Kentucky Teachers Standards.
-The plan is used by the student and an advisor to plan a sequence of courses that will meet the following goals: (a) To improve the professional competency for the position covered by the initial teaching certificate, or (b) To obtain preparation certification required in additional areas.
+The student must design a Professional Development Plan.
+The plan is used by the student and an advisor to plan a sequence of courses that will meet the following goals:

+A. To improve the professional competency for the position covered by the initial teaching certificate.

+B. To obtain preparation certification required in additional areas.

-Rank I certification requires a grade point of at least 3.0.
-Up to 15 hours credit may be transferred from other graduate institutions if appropriate to the student's planned program and if the final grade achieved is at least a "B." Course credit specified for Rank I cannot be more than 10 years old at the completion of the program.
+Rank I certification requires a GPA of at least 3.0.
+Up to 15 hours credit may be transferred from other graduate institutions, if appropriate, to the student's planned program and if the final grade achieved is at least a "B." Course credit specified for Rank I cannot be more than 10 years old at the completion of the program.
 No comprehensive examination is required; however, each student will complete an electronic portfolio.
 A Professional Development Plan is included in the student's program portfolio and provides direction for the student's selection of entries for the portfolio.
 Although each program is individualized, the guidelines below will prevail in the planning of the program.
 Some courses may have been taken at the Master's level, and appropriate courses may be substituted with prior permission.